mattddowney/gogs-bash/README.md

     create-webhook  create a webhook
     delete-webhook  delete a webhook
     env             print environment information
-    get-webhooks    get a list of webhooks for a repo
+    get-user-repos  get a list of repos for a user get-webhooks    get a list of webhooks for a repo

 Use "./gogs help [command]" for more information about a command.